thiblahute/meson-website/IDE-integration.md

     mesonintrospect.py --tests

-This provides you with all the information to run the test: what command to execute, command line arguments and environment variable settings.
+This provides you with all the information needed to run the test: what command to execute, command line arguments and environment variable settings.

 ---